Ascrion/OWID_Covid_19_Dataset_Analysis/README.md

 This project follows the same open-source spirit as Our World in Data.
 Feel free to use, modify, and share this code for educational and research purposes.

 ---

-*Dashboard created for educational and research purposes.
-Data sourced from Our World in Data under Creative Commons license.*